Education in the United States: Attractiveness of profession

 Teaching salary and the "pay penalty" are factors that are contributing to the lack of educators coming into the teaching field.
 In a 2006 sample, only 10% of high school students reported that they aspired to go into the teaching profession.
 Research has also found that student achievement has a negative correlation with aspiring to be a teacher.
 This is because students who are higher achieving believe they can acquire a job that has better pay and better working conditions than teaching.
 This is leading to potentially lower achieving students going into the teaching profession, which in turn is affecting the quality of education students are receiving throughout America.

 Moonlighting and burnout

-A significant number of teachers have to work extra hours or other jobs to make up for low pay, with nearly 17% of teachers having a job outside the school system in 2020–21.
-Public school teachers also work more than the required 39.4 hours a week, with an average of 52 hours worked per week, only 25.2 of which is spent on teaching.
+A significant number of teachers have to work extra hours or other jobs to make up for low pay.
+Public school teachers also work more than the required hours.
 This idea of teachers working extra hours or jobs has been named "teacher moonlighting".
 Moonlighting can consist of tutoring, coaching, freelance work, or any other job outside of the schooling system.
-Around 44% of teachers in America participate in some type of moonlighting to supplement their income.
 Motivation for moonlighting was perceived to be pursuing interests, passions, or developing professionally, but the main reason for moonlighting was the view that the teacher salary was too low.
 The expense of living may exceed the teaching salary, and this causes educators to search for supplementary income to lower financial stress.
 However, the stress of another job may lead to teacher burnout, which is classified as emotional exhaustion, depersonalization, and reduced personal accomplishment.